 The better option is to invest in legal technology that enables the firm to automate workflows and approvals.
 Contract automation is one example of the current capabilities of legal tech.

-Ontra’s Document Processing solution automates negotiations for routine contracts, saving all parties a significant amount of time.
+Ontra’s Contract Automation solution automates negotiations for routine contracts, saving all parties a significant amount of time.
 Thanks to AI-driven technology and predetermined contract playbooks, Ontra’s freelance network of lawyers can quickly negotiate favorable terms and move the parties through the eSignature process without ever leaving the platform.